AnindyaMajumder/Uttor-AI/README.md

 #### 5. How do you ensure that the question and the document chunks are compared meaningfully?
 What would happen if the query is vague or missing context?
 By using the same embedding model for queries and document fragments, the system ensures that both are represented in a common semantic space.
 A similarity threshold is applied if the highest cosine score falls below a predetermined cutoff; the system informs the user that it cannot locate a relevant passage and suggests rephrasing or providing additional detail.

+To further validate meaningful comparison, automated evaluation is performed using RAGAS metrics (faithfulness, answer relevancy, correctness, and semantic similarity) on a set of QA pairs.
+This quantifies how well the system retrieves and answers questions.

 #### 6. Do the results seem relevant?
 If not, what might improve them (e.g. better chunking, better embedding model, larger document)?
 Overall, the retrieved passages align pretty well with user queries.
 Mapping the font with unicode would be great for robust text extraction.
 Introducing post‑OCR cleaning, such as common misrecognition corrections for specific Bangla characters to reduce OCR errors.
 Also, labelling a small subset of query–passage pairs manually and fine-tuning a cross‑encoder reranker, thereby improving precision on top results.